-The pass mark for all components of the Masters degree is 50.

-For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation will be rounded to the nearest whole number -i.e. 49.5 will count as 50, 49.4 as 49.

-The Professional Code of Conduct must be passed where it is an element of the module (see Module Directory).
+- a) The pass mark for all modules of the Masters degree is 50.
+Credits are only awarded if the module is passed.
+In cases where failure with mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49. - c) The Professional Code of Conduct must be passed where it is an element of the module (see Module Directory).
 The Board of Examiners shall determine that a student has failed a module when the Professional Code of Conduct element of that module is failed.